NatEvory/cloud-ferment/README.md

 # Cloud-Ferment
 A project to generate AWS CloudFormation Templates with TypeScript.
+The classes and interfaces for AWS services are automatically generated from [Amazon's Resource Specification](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html) (currently us-east-1)

 ## Example Usage